📚

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-Cxh232mXtCeI.png?alt=media&token=f95fd975-9476-4476-9643-c05c910cf81d

-How do you know when a structure has resonance?
+How do you know when something has resonance?

-Let's try drawing the lewis dot structure (LDS) of the polyatomic ion NO3-.
+Let's try drawing the lewis dot structure (LDS) of NO3-.

-• Count the number of valence electrons that the molecule has in total.
-Nitrogen has 5 and an oxygen atom has 6.
-Since there are three oxygen atoms, we must account for each: 5+6+6+6 = 23.
-But...NO3- is a polyatomic ion and there is a charge attached to the molecule as a whole.
+• Count the number of valence electrons.
+Nitrogen has 5, oxygen has 6.
+5+6+6+6 = 23.
+But...NO3- is a polyatomic ion and there is a charged attached to the molecular as a whole.
 The -1 charge indicates that there is one more electron, so there must be a total of 24 valence electrons represented in the LDS.

-• Draw the central atom, which in this case, is nitrogen since there is only one nitrogen atom.
+• Draw the central atom, which in this case, is Nitrogen.

-• Draw the 3 oxygen atoms surrounding nitrogen and three single bonds connecting them to nitrogen.
+• Draw the 3 oxygen atoms surrounding Nitrogen and single bonds connecting them.
 Draw the full octets:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-2jzfNcIVILMW.JPG?alt=media&token=86dca1b2-df23-4a2f-8444-910e5cbf7f96

 • Count the current number of valence electrons.
-There are 26, so somehow we have to get rid of 2 of them🤔.
-Remember, when there are too many electrons, we can replace a single bond and a lone pair with a double bond.
+There are 26.
+Somehow we have to get rid of 2 of them🤔.
+Remember, when there are too many electrons, we can get rid of the single bond and put a double bond.
 In this case, if we change them all to double bonds, we won't have enough electrons!
 This is where resonance comes in: you only change one to a double bond.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-gvDuPWN5xvLe.JPG?alt=media&token=998172c8-cdf4-4401-9ce3-d42688469fb1

-Simple answer: any of them since each of the three possibilities simultaneously exist in reality.
-There are three ways to draw this structure on paper:
+Simple answer: any of them!
+There are three ways to draw this structure:

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-vrb4XWOXlsaN.JPG?alt=media&token=aae01727-c160-4ee7-819c-67c6e14a0443

 Any of these would be acceptable.
-On the AP Exam itself, you would be required to draw all three side by side with these specific arrows between them ↔️.
+On the AP Exam itself, it is good to draw all three side by side with arrows between them ↔️.

 In reality...🤔